WebXDAO/WebXDAO.github.io/README.md

 ---

-<b>Web 3 Community is an Open Source Community that focuses on Web 3 and Blockchain technologies 🚀 </b>
+<b>Web 3 Community is an Open Source Community that focuses on Web3 and Blockchain technologies 🚀 </b>

 We are currently implementing the design from Figma to code.
 If you want to help, please check the [issue](https://github.com/web3community/web3community.github.io/issues/3) regarding about that.
 Any suggestions for our website, you can submit an issue [here](https://github.com/web3community/web3community.github.io/issues/new).